crudecomputer/jrny/README.md

 To summarize the state of revisions, run `jrny review [-c <path-to-config>]`, again either specifying the config file to use or defaulting to looking in current directory.

-This will list all ordered revisions with time of creation and, if applied, application to database.
+This will list all ordered revisions, each with time of creation as well as time of application, if applied to the specified database.
 Additionally, `jrny` will also ensure that...

 * ... all applied revisions are still present on disk